postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/run-button-API.md

 }
 ```

-The the `env.create` action will return truth on success, false on failure.
+The `env.create` action will return truth on success, false on failure.

 ## Editing an existing environment